pearcej/pearcej.github.io/csc236/index.md

   - Complete all work due before class today (see list from last time)

 In class:
   - Begin or continue [T04: Dice Rolls](https://docs.google.com/document/d/115QQUHmsBg1YwbPVEa4D8JHl301rYYWGBgEQqFw_iKM/edit?usp=sharing).
-I am hoping we can complete this today.
+We will finish this up on Friday.
   - 10:00 am: Meet with alumnus [Kevin Messer](https://www.linkedin.com/in/kevinmesser/)
   - If time permits, begin [A03: Designing an ADT: Beetle](https://docs.google.com/document/d/1zCrzB5E8tGAHCBemi57EbDzvSMf3XAcpIYrC3Li-u2Q/edit?usp=sharing) which you may do alone or in a pair.